ethanmerry/reelroute/README.md

 # ReelRoute

-ReelRoute is a web-based game, where users have to traverse from one movie to another by connecting the actors and movies in between.
-You need to complete the route in the least amount of time and 'links' (number of actors/movies used).
+ReelRoute is a web-based game, where players need to traverse from one movie to another by connecting the actors and movies in between.
+Players need to complete the route in the least amount of time and 'links' (number of actors/movies used).

 Uses HTML, CSS and JavaScript.